 There are three tracks through the Classical Mediterranean and Middle East major: Classical Civilization, Classical Archaeology, and Classical Languages.
 The department specializes in the history, cultures, politics and religions of ancient Mediterranean and Middle Eastern worlds.
 Students engage the diverse worlds of antiquity through a variety of media, including ancient texts, texts in translation, art, architecture, iconography, and material culture, and through the disciplinary approaches of literature, history and archaeology.

 We advise new students interested in the Classical Mediterranean and Middle East to begin or continue to study one of our languages.
-We also encourage you to enroll in one of our introductory level (100 level) context courses, such as 121 Greek World, 122 Roman World, 127 Women, Gender & Sexuality in Ancient Greece & Rome, 129 Greek Myths, 130 Early Arab & Persian Empires, or 135 India & Rome.
+We also encourage you to enroll in one of our introductory level (100 level) context courses, such as 101 The Classical Mediterranean and Middle East, 121 Greek World, 122 Roman World, 127 Women, Gender & Sexuality in Ancient Greece & Rome, 129 Greek Myths, 130 Early Arab & Persian Empires, 135 India & Rome or 145 Pagans, Christians and Jews.
 These are designed to introduce students to the techniques, theories, and subject matter used for further study in Classical Mediterranean and Middle East.
-Most importantly, interested students should come to the third floor of Old Main and meet with a Classical Mediterranean and Middle East professor!
-The Classical Mediterranean and Middle East community at Macalester is one of the most supportive and diverse on campus, and the best way to explore it is to meet with current Classical Mediterranean and Middle East students and professors.
+Most importantly, interested students should come to the third floor of Old Main and meet with a professor!
+The Classics community at Macalester is one of the most supportive and diverse on campus, and the best way to explore it is to meet with current Classical Mediterranean and Middle East students and professors.

 All four languages offered by the Classical Mediterranean and Middle East department (Arabic, Greek, Hebrew and Latin) fulfill the College’s language requirement.
 To fulfill this requirement in any of the classical languages, students must successfully complete the equivalent of four (4) semesters of college level study in a single language.
 For those with some experience in these languages, placement into a language level is done through an interview with a department faculty member during orientation or the first week of class.
 Specific guidelines for students with experience in Latin are found below.